 ECC Fall Fest

-Students in the Early Childhood Center had their own Fall Fest.
+\mathbf{S} tudents in the Early Childhood Center had their own Fall Fest.
 The layout was similar to the Lower School's event where students and their families decorated cookies, played games, and had an arts and crafts section.
-After their festival, they gave a brief Halloween parade for the older students on the sixth and seventh floors.
+After their festival, they gave a brief Halloween parade for the older students on the sixth and seventh floors. 💋

 FALL EVENTS

 Ice Skating Party

 The Parents Association hosted our annual Ice Skating Party on November 10.
-Students and their families met at Bryant Pond to enjoy a night of ice skating and a rink-side party room wheer they mingled

-with their friends.
-8
+Students and their families met at Bryant Pond to enjoy a night of ice skating and a rink-side party room wheer they mingled with their friends.

 CLC Basketball Tournament The annual Community Learning Center "Shooting for Success" basketball tournament was held on Saturday, December 10.
 Faculty and friends joined to compete in a round-robin style tournament.
 During the last game, it was an epic match-up between The Dads, Dr. Scott Gaynor's team and No Refills, comprising our gym teachers, James Melillo and Pat Fitzgerald, and three Stephen Gaynor students, Max Wagenberg, Matthew Chatzinoff, and Alex Parrasch.
 In the end, The Dads won and reclaimed the trophy they lost last year.
-The tournament helped raise nearly \$5,000 for our Community Learning Center, a freeafter school reading program for children in New York City public schools.
+The tournament helped raise nearly \$5,000 for our Community Learning Center, a freeafter school reading program for children in and the process of planning an event.
+The lobby and gymnasium were transformed into a Gaynor Carnival.
+Students enjoyed a night of playing carnival-style games, a balloon twister who crafted masterpieces from balloons, a caricaturist, graphic art, photo booth, and dancing to a DJ's playlist that they crafted.
+Students also enjoyed cotton candy, lollipops, pizza, and cupcakes.